 Under current State guidelines, the distance to the receptor and the concentration of MTBE at the site are the determining criteria for classification of a site.
 The assumptions used for the State guidelines are very conservative and may result in a higher priority classification.
 When enough site-specific data is available, it may be possible to re-classify a site to a lower priority.
 The site-specific data would include: rate of movement of MTBE in the subsurface between the site and receptor; degradation rate of the MTBE at the site; and establishing the time needed for MTBE to reach the receptors.

 Resources will be directed to those sites that pose the greatest and most immediate threat to the receptors.
 Sites which are determined to pose the greatest threat will be tracked more closely to assure a timely and effective investigation.

-Lead agencies such as the San Diego County Department of Environmental Health are tasked with the responsibility to oversee the investigation and cleanup of sites where there have been or may have been releases of MTBE.
+Lead agencies such as the San Diego County Department of Environmental Health and Quality are tasked with the responsibility to oversee the investigation and cleanup of sites where there have been or may have been releases of MTBE.

 As lead agency, the Site Assessment and Mitigation Program (SAM) must examine cases that are located in areas most vulnerable to groundwater contamination and classify them based on concentration of MTBE contaminants and distance to receptors.
 The distance from the contaminant source to the receptor is used to initially estimate the level of risk posed to drinking water sources.

 As a responsible party, you are required to determine the distribution of MTBE in the subsurface and identify nearby receptors and the potential for migration of MTBE to receptors.

 One of our primary tasks is to assign an investigation priority classification to each site.
 Assignment of an investigation priority classification is based on the distance of MTBE contaminants to the nearest receptor.